kyma-project/test-infra/development/README.md

   ├── validate-config.sh       # This script runs the "Checker" application.
   ├── validate-scripts.sh      # This script performs a static analysis of bash scripts in the "test-infra" repository.
   ├── clusters-cleanup.sh      # This script invokes the tool for cleaning orphaned clusters created by the "kyma-gke-integration" job.
+  ├── vms-cleanup.sh           # This script invokes the tool for cleaning orphaned VM instances created by the "kyma-gke-integration" job.
   ├── disks-cleanup.sh         # This script invokes the tool for cleaning orphaned disks created by the "kyma-gke-integration" job.
   ├── loadbalancer-cleanup.sh  # This script invokes the tool for cleaning orphaned load balancers created by the "kyma-gke-integration" job.
   └── resources-cleanup.sh     # This script is a generic resource cleanup tool launcher.